These delicious gluten-free Blueberry Oatmeal Waffles are perfect for meal prepping a great, healthy on-the-go breakfast!

 - 1 cup blueberries

-- Add egg, lemon juice, and milk.
+- Add egg, lemon juice, and milk into the bowl and mix until well-combined.

 - Fold in blueberries.